Sydney, Australia

 Apart from the departure and the airy journey from the airport, it was also our inaugural and surreal vision of Australia.

-During the afternoon, we walked backwards and forwards through the neighborhood under a sun that baked our skin and made us tired to bend but cheered the souls fed up with the freezing weather of Seul.
+During the afternoon, we walked backwards and forwards through the neighborhood under a sun that baked our skin and made us tired to bend but cheered the souls fed up with the freezing weather of Alone.

 We compete with young people from all possible stops for the last vacancies in the humble inns of the neighborhood already equipped for another full summer.
 No sooner had twilight set in, than Kings Cross transvested into his night mode.